 As you can probably tell, I am now facing a difficult time in my life.
 I have lost everything I love and own because of that one big mistake.

-Let me just share that I had a simple life in the Philippines before I moved to Dubai in the early 2000s for work.
+Let me share that I had a simple life in the Philippines before I moved to Dubai in the early 2000s for work.

-With my monthly salary of Dh5,000 (Php72,000) for 3 years before I left the UAE, I was able to build a better life for my family.
+With my monthly salary of Dh5,000 (Php72,000) for three years before I left the UAE, I was able to build a better life for my family.
 We had afforded to buy a house in a subdivision when my wife and I learned that we were about to have our first-born.

 But for the past two years since I returned to the Philippines, my family did not know that I have frequented some casinos in Manila.
-It started out as a fun boys’ night out but I kept coming back whenever I feel stressed.
+It started as a fun boys’ night out, but I kept coming back whenever I feel stressed.
 The stress-relief turned into a nightly ritual, betting on horse races, playing poker, slot machine, you name it.
 It was so easy to get lost in the fun of it all when you have a fortune at bay.

-But of course, as gamblers would tell you, when you enter a play, you either win or you lose.
+But of course, as gamblers would tell you when you enter a play, you either win or you lose.
 My losses outnumbered my wins, and I did not mind, I continued playing.

-Before I knew it, I have drained my bank account, which contains all the money I earned in Dubai and I am drowning in debts to different people.
+Before I knew it, I have drained my bank account, which contains all the money I earned in Dubai, and I am drowning in debts to different people.

-It was too late when I realized the trouble I was in, my family and friends found out eventually and I was forced to stop gambling.
+It was too late when I realized the trouble I was in, my family and friends found out eventually, and I was forced to stop gambling.

 My wife was pregnant when she left me, taking our one kid along with her.
-I have tried contacting her through her parents but they would not let me see my baby either.
+I have tried contacting her through her parents, but they would not let me see my baby either.

 I am now trying to get back on my feet.
 I need to earn the trust of my wife and my friends.
 I am living with my parents so they can stop me from going back to my old habits.

-For my fellow OFWs who are reading this, share my piece and take it from me: always prioritize your family and do not let years’ worth of hardwork go into waste because of unhealthy habits, not just gambling.
+For my fellow OFWs who are reading this, share my piece and take it from me: always prioritize your family and do not let years’ worth of hard work go into waste because of unhealthy habits, not just gambling.